tweag/jupyenv/README.md

 # JupyterWith

-This repository defines Nix expressions for JupyterLab.
-It can be configured to use arbitrary extensions and kernels.
+This repository defines various Nix expressions, in particular a function `jupyterlabWith`, that can be used to setup JupyterLab with various extensions and various kernels.
+The kernels environments are also defined with nix functions such as `iPythonWith` or `iHaskellWith` and configurable with different libraries.

 ## Getting started

-The simplest use case is to write a `shell.nix` such as:
+The simplest use case (JupyterLab without extensions) is to write a `shell.nix` such as:

 ``` nix
 let